 B.A. in Physics

 The BA requires the foundation set of physics courses.
-This curriculum is intended for students with multiple interests, some of which are in humanities, social sciences, business or education.
-A student has the option to minor or doublemajor.
+This curriculum is intended for students with multiple interests, which could be in the humanities, social sciences, business, education, or sciences.
+A student has the flexibility to minor or doublemajor.
+For students interested in pre-health programs, the BA in physics is one way of fulfilling all of the requirements.
 Please feel free to contact the physics department chair for more information.

 B.S. in Physics and Biology